Liverpool & Leeds Canal

 Doing the same walk again, I would have walked on to Crossflats (next little village on the canal) and stayed there.

-The walking totaled 16.5 miles (of which 15.1 miles was on the canal) with less than five hundred feet of ascent in total.
+The walking totaled 16.5 miles (of which 15.1 miles were on the canal), with less than five hundred feet of ascent in total.

 Keighley to Leeds (★★★★☆)